ryng-e/Gardemn/README.md

 When your flowers is finally blossemed is time to sell them with the button on the left corner.
 Every flower have a different sell value, try them all!

+## How to customize your profile

+### Buy icons and borders in the shop

+Go to the shop to buy the icon or border you want to equip.

+### Select them in the profile

+Return to the profile and select want you want to use.
+All of the people who follow you can see what you have equipped!